mages/R_in_Insurance_2014/Readme.md

 information as part of routine studies, join to other data sources or examine particular subsets of reserving data.

-The Triangle object features basic visualization for exploratory analysis to aid the actuary in selecting model variables.
+The Triangle object features basic visualisation for exploratory analysis to aid the actuary in selecting model variables.
 The TriangleModel object stores information regarding a fit model.
 One may have more than one model for the same Triangle object.
 When